FloBeni/2023-alternative_splicing/README.md

     -   'Data10_supp.tab' Table containing all the RNA-seq studied with information extracted from SRA runinfo table.

-    -   'Data11_supp.tab' contains the proportion of major introns per reading frame class per species.
+    -   'Data11_supp.tab' contains the proportion of major-isoform introns per reading frame class per species.

 -   The 'pipelines' folder contains the bionformatics pipelines for three different purposes: to calculate the dN/dS ratio ('dNdS_pipeline'); to analyze various alternative splicing characteristics as part of our study ('AS_pipeline'); to generate data table located in the 'data' directory ('data_generator').